arianagoldstein/FlixsterMoviesApp/README.md

 The following **additional** features are implemented:

 * [x] Designed a "Learn More" button the user can click to display movie details
+* [x] Designed a "Back" button the user can click from the movie page to return to the main movie list page

 ## Video Walkthrough